bytewizer/microserver/README.md

 If you like or are using this project to start your solution, please give it a star.
 Thanks!

-### Pre-build Nuget Packages
+## Nuget Packages
-Are located as attached artifacts on successful [Action Workflows](https://github.com/microcompiler/microserver/actions).
+Release candidate packages can be [downloaded](https://github.com/microcompiler/microserver/releases/tag/v2.0.0-rc.1) from releases as attached asset.
+Prebuild packages are available as artifacts on successful [action](https://github.com/microcompiler/microserver/actions) workflow builds.

 ## Getting Started

 As we encourage users to play with the samples and test programs this project has not yet reached a release state.
 See the working [Samples](https://github.com/microcompiler/microserver/tree/master/samples) for an example of how to use packages.
-The [Playground](https://github.com/microcompiler/microserver/tree/master/playground) also includeds many woking examples.
+The [Playground](https://github.com/microcompiler/microserver/tree/master/playground) also includes many working examples.

 ### Simple Example